root-project/root/docbook/users-guide/WritingGUI.md

 They are created as objects of the **`TGTextButton`** class that represent the command buttons with a text label.
 When you click on a command button it performs the action shown on its label.
-These buttons are well known as “push buttons” or just “buttons”.
+These buttons are well known as "push buttons" or just "buttons".
 The parent address `hframe` is passed as first parameter.
 The second one defines the button label and normally indicates the action to be taken when the button is clicked.
 It is possible to define a hot key for the button at that point using the hot string for its label.
-A hot string is a string with a “hot” character underlined.
+A hot string is a string with a "hot" character underlined.
 This character we call the button hot key.
 It shows the assigned keyboard mnemonic for the button choice.
 Following our example, this means that you can use `Alt+D` to click on Draw button and `Alt+E` to click on Exit.
 There is a possibility to specify a